 Some laminate installers have cut (butchered) the bottom of the panels and slip the laminate under which often is not to a standard we expect, plus voids the warranties of these panels that are sealed to prevent your kitchen from any moisture take up.

-The expansion area for the laminate flooring is around the walls, end panels of kitchen, back of breakfast bar and sometimes along the kickers, and then all these areas are covered with a wooden beading.
+The expansion area for the laminate flooring is around the walls, end panels of the kitchen, back of breakfast bar and sometimes along the kickers, and then all these areas are covered with wooden beading.

 The kickers can be left off so part of the flooring can be finished nicely but you will still have beading around all the end panels, breakfast bar and your skirtings.